code-chimp/ng-tailwind-demo/README.md

 ## "Would you like to know more?"

 - [Tailwind CSS Color Generator][uitheme]: generates a custom color scale from a given color
+- [Class Variance Authority](https://cva.style/docs): cva aims to take away the pain points of creating CSS-in-TS variant styling, allowing you to focus on the more fun aspects of UI development.

 ## See also: